jeffpar/pcjs.v1/disks/pc/dos/microsoft/3.20/README.md

 Starting with the IBM PC Model 5160, Video BIOS function 0x0E ignores BH and always use the current page.

-Microsoft must not have tested MS-DOS 3.20 on any 5150 machines, or if they did, those machines must have contained upgraded video cards, such as the EGA, which provided their own Video BIOS.
-This bug was fixed in MS-DOS 3.21, but that release apparently wasn't made available until almost a year later (MS-DOS 3.21 files are timestamped `5-01-87 12:00a`).
+Microsoft must not have tested MS-DOS 3.20 on any 5150 machines, or if they did, those machines must have contained upgraded video cards, such as an EGA, which provided their own Video BIOS.
+This bug was fixed in MS-DOS 3.21, but that release apparently wasn't made available until almost a year later (MS-DOS 3.21 files are timestamped `5-01-87`).

 MS-DOS 3.20 Photos
 ---